ThatOth3rGuy/Sprint-Reviews/docs/plan/ProjectProposal.md

 * User Friendliness

-    The platform will provide and intuitive interface for instructors, allowing easy access to create assignments and manage students progress.
+    - The platform will provide an intuitive interface for instructors, allowing easy access to create assignments, manage student progress and oversee the peer review process.

-    It will provide a simple assignment submission process for students, making it effortless for them to submit their work and receive prompt feedback and progress reports.
+    - It will provide a simple assignment submission process for students, making it effortless for them to submit their work and receive prompt feedback and progress reports.

 * Integrated Peer Review Process

-    The software will allow for an easy, user-friendly, method of integrating peer review into the assignments.
+    - The software will allow for an easy, user-friendly, method of integrating peer review into the assignments.

+    - Instructors can create groups within the platform, enabling an easy method for group assignments and allowing students to easily provide anonymous feedback to the other students within their group.

 * Scalability

-    Since the software will be developed with the React framework, it allows for
+    - Since the software will be developed with the React framework, it allows for easy integration of further software at later dates.

 #### Why Our Solution is Better